 • Rows– Start in a solid athletic stance.
 Use resistance bands, weights, TRX straps to pull resistance towards you.
 Keep elbows close, sliding by rib cage.
 Repeat.

-By fusing the mental, the flexible and the strength elements together you will greatly improve your riding experience.
-Your skills will surpass where they have been with a blended simple, functional and effective routine.
-With the positive mindset of accomplishment you will see great rewards and ultimately improve your performance on a bike.
+By fusing the mental, flexible, and strength elements together, you will greatly improve your riding experience.
+Your skills will surpass where they have been with a blended simple, functional, and effective routine.
+With the positive mindset of accomplishment, you will see great rewards and ultimately improve your performance on a bike.